cabrerahector/wordpress-popular-posts/readme.txt

 `<?php if (function_exists('get_mostpopular')) get_mostpopular(); ?>`

 == Frequently Asked Questions ==

+* *I'm getting a "Sorry.
+No data so far." message.
+What's wrong?*

+Patience, my friend.
+One of two things is happening here:

+1) (and more likely) Wordpress Popular Posts has not registered any views yet.
+Each time someone views your posts WPP will notice it (except when it's you).
+If you're getting this message it's because no one has checked your posts yet.
+Give it some time.

+2) If you're using the code snippet, remember that it must be placed either in sidebar.php (usually it should be put in there), or in footer.php, or in header.php.
+Generally speaking, putting it somewhere else will prevent Wordpress Popular Posts from working as expected.

 * *I've got posts with better stats (comments, pageviews, etc.) than those listed by your plugin.
 What's wrong?*